Chamssiddine/CI-CD-jenkins-sonar-nexus-gitlab/README.md

  * You can configure triggers but I won't dive into it

  * Copy the jenkins file text (insde jenkinsfile folder) in the section
- NOTE: You need to change the credentials for clone the repo and the repo link and you need the jhipster app in your gitrepo you will find it in mainapp-main folder
+ NOTE: You need to change the credentials for clone the repo and the repo link and you need the jhipster app in your gitrepo you will find it in mainapp-main

  * Apply and save.